 You want your trees to look as healthy as possible once spring comes around.
 Adding fertilizer to your trees in the late fall will help increase their resistance to insects and diseases throughout winter and the following spring season.

 If you don’t blow out your sprinkler system before winter hits, you risk serious damage.
 This is because the water remaining in your sprinkler system’s pipes and faucets will be more likely to freeze, which can cause the pipes to burst.
 Blowing out your sprinkler system will help remove any traces of water to avoid damage occurring during freezing temperatures.

 Many of your perennials will not do well during the winter.
 They will have issues with pests and diseases and will no longer be an attractive part of your landscape after the first frost.
 As such, it’s best that you cut back your perennials before winter arrives.
 This will also help ensure that they grow back healthy during the spring season.

 9. Plant now for later

 The late fall is a great time to begin planting shrubs and perennials.
 By planting them now, you can look forward to seeing them pop up in the spring, which will provide a nice boost in curb appeal once winter finally retreats.

 Use these commercial landscaping tips to ensure that your landscape will make it through winter.
-To schedule landscaping maintenance this fall, be sure to contact us at Twin Oaks Landscaping today.
+To schedule landscaping maintenance this fall, be sure to contact us at Twin Oaks Landscape today.